VinayakJha-1/Bengaluru_to_Jharkhand_Migration/README.md

 <h2>Regulations</h2>
 <ul>
-<li>The data points have been encripyted as per the request of the supervisor and regulating authority </li>
+<li>The data points have been encripyted as per the request of the supervisor and regulating authority.
+Only non-identifiable and columns as approved by the stakeholders have been used for visualizations. </li>

 <h2>Key numbers in migration data </h2>